 Chloe Early was born in 1980 in Cork.
 She attended the National College of Art and Design in Dublin studying printed textiles, graduating in 2003.
-Her transition to painting incorporated oil on linen or aluminium panel, the latter providing a reflective luminosity and an incandescence which adds to the aura of the artwork.
+Her transition to painting incorporated oil on linen or aluminium panel, the latter providing a reflective luminosity and an incandescence which adds to the aura of her artwork.

 Early’s practice is often described as a cutting-edge revival of representational art, and while it employs an avant-garde aesthetic, there is an undeniable grounding in art historical convention.
-In her series Suspended, the artist drew inspiration from Gian Lorenzo Bernini’s sculpture The Ecstasy of St Teresa, the paragon of Baroque artistic compositional elegance and technical complexity, and combined it with the rawness and anxieties of modern life.
+In her series Suspended, the artist drew inspiration from Gian Lorenzo Bernini’s sculpture The Ecstasy of St Teresa, the paragon of Italian Baroque compositional elegance and technical complexity, and combined it with the rawness and anxieties of modern life.